The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![EnhancedShukuchi2](https://xivapi.com/i/005000/005415_hr1.png)\
 **Enhanced Shukuchi II**

-Allows the accumulation of up to 2 charges for Shukuchi to allow for multiple consecutive uses of Shukuchi.
+Allows the accumulation of up to two charges for Shukuchi.
+Charges are for consecutive uses of Shukuchi.
 Gained at level 74.

 ![](https://xivapi.com/i/006000/006801_hr1.png)